OffensiveEdge/regex-le/README.md

 **81 unit tests across 5 test files** • Powered by Vitest • Run with `bun run test:coverage`

+### Core Principle

+**No broken or failed tests are allowed in commits.** All tests must pass before code can be committed or merged.

 ### Test Suite Highlights

 - **Comprehensive regex validation** with edge case coverage